Chimdee/Self-Driving-Car/Project 2 - Advanced Lane Line Detection/readme.md

 #### Perspective Transform
-Fisrt, I located source points `src` in the sample image and destination points `dst` in _birds-eye_ as shown below.
-Then I did prespective transform using  Opencv's `cv2.getPerspectiveTransform()` function.
+Fisrt, we will locate source points `src` in the sample image and destination points `dst` in the resulting _birds-eye_ view image.
+Then we will apply prespective transform using  Opencv's `cv2.getPerspectiveTransform()` function.
 In addition, inverse perpective transform _Minv_ is  calculated here to unwarp sample images later in the pipeline.

 ```python
 top_left = np.array([560, 460]).reshape(1, -1)